vlkyrylenko/actions-hugo/README.md

 ### ⭐️ Use Hugo extended with deployment support

-Set `withDeploy: true` to use a Hugo extended version with deployment enabled.
+Set `withDeploy: true` to use a Hugo extended version with deployment support enabled.

 ```yaml
 - name: Setup Hugo